C. J. van Rijsbergen

-In 1980 he was appointed to the chair of computer science at University College Dublin;

-from there he moved in 1986 to Glasgow University.
+In 1980 he was appointed to the chair of computer science at University College Dublin; from there he moved in 1986 to Glasgow University.
 He chaired the Scientific Board of the Information Retrieval Facility from 2007 to 2012.

 Awards and honors

 In 2003 he was inducted as a Fellow of the Association for Computing Machinery.
 In 2004 he was awarded the Tony Kent Strix award.

 In 2004 he was appointed a Fellow of the Royal Academy of Engineering.
 In 2006, he was awarded the Gerard Salton Award for Quantum haystacks.
+In 2009, he was made an honorary professor at the University of Edinburgh.